 Home Affordability Calculator

-Work backward from income and debt ratios to find a home budget that fits monthly cash flow more realistically.
+Work backward from income, debt, down payment, and DTI limits to find a home budget that fits monthly cash flow more realistically.

 Last updated: March 16, 2026